 This recipe is super flexible!
 It can be customized according to taste, simplified to save time, or changed up depending on what ingredients you have on hand.
 Here are some ideas to get you started:

 - Substitute a flavored hummus.
-Try my Southwest Hummus, Roasted Red Pepper Hummus, or Easy Olive Hummus.
+Try my Southwest, Roasted Red Pepper, Sun Dried Tomato, Roasted Garlic, Spicy Chipotle, or Olive.

 - Use premade hummus to save time.
 Sabra is my favorite brand.

 - Save time by using canned chickpeas instead of hummus.
 Other beans would work, too.